txtsd/archosaur/README.md

 ## License

-This repository is licensed under `GPL-3.0-or-later`.
+This repository is licensed under the GPLv2 or (at your option) any later version.

 ## Credits